Morrison Creek Headwaters Campaign

-This acquisition would be added to the 22-hectare parcel we acquired together with the Comox Valley Regional District in 2019.
+This acquisition is adjacent to the 22-hectare parcel we acquired together with the Comox Valley Regional District in 2019.
 It is located in the territory of the K’omoks First Nation, who refer to the area as “qax mot” or “lots of medicine” in relation to the abundance and diversity of medicinal plants the area supports.
-The labyrinth of beaver-created wetlands, swamps and riparian areas are home for wildlife of all kinds.

 Why is Morrison Headwaters So Important?